 SchoolTutoring Academy’s tutoring programs for Urbana students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The district follows a comprehensive curriculum that lays out key standards for students to meet each year in each core academic subject.
 The goal is for students to increase their depth of knowledge in each subject so that by the time they are ready for college and career, they have a whole host of critical thinking, reasoning and logic skills with which to approach the world.
 Core subjects are assessed through a variety of assessments from classroom based projects to statewide standardized tests; these assessments are aligned to the goals in the curriculum.

 We currently cover the following Urbana-area school district: Urbana School District 116.

 Educating Our Parents: Understanding the Urbana District Curriculum

 The goals for Social Studies are to help students understand how society works by understanding geography, civics, cultural matters and as they advance, politics, economics and other concepts.
 In Social Studies, students also gain in research skills and are able to self-direct their learning by choosing projects to work on about different parts of the world or different cultures.
 These courses are important in laying a foundation that is drawn upon in many college courses, and in real life.